CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * Key destruction: Keys that are no longer required (eg keys whose validity period has expired) must be securely deleted or destroyed (eg by multiple deletions / overwrites and / or mechanical destruction of the data medium).
 #### OPS.1.2.3.M14 Disk Management [Head of Organization, IT Operations] (CIA)

 For higher protection needs, a disk management should be set up to ensure access to disk to the required extent and within a reasonable time.
 This requires a regular management of the data carriers, which requires uniform labeling and inventory management.
-Furthermore, the proper handling and storage of the data carriers, their proper use and transport and, last but not least, the deletion or destruction of the data carriers must also be ensured in the context of data carrier management.
+Furthermore, in the context of data carrier management, the proper handling and storage of the data carriers, their proper use and transport and, last but not least, the deletion or destruction of the data carriers must be ensured.
 For analog media, most institutions have a well-established and proven policy for their administrations, namely the classic file management.
 Therefore, in this measure the digital data carriers are placed in the foreground, but the individual recommendations apply mutatis mutandis to all types of data carriers.
 ** Inventories ** provide fast and targeted access to media.
 Inventories, for example, provide information about repository, retention period, authorized recipients.

 The external identification of data media enables their rapid identification.
 However, the marking should not allow unauthorized persons to identify the content (eg the marking of a magnetic tape with the keyword "telephone charges") in order to make it more difficult to misuse.
 A defined structure of identification features (eg date, filing structure, serial number) facilitates the assignment to stock records.

 For the proper handling of data carriers, the manufacturer's instructions, which can usually be found on the packaging, are to be used.
 With regard to the storage of data storage devices on the one hand measures for storage (magnetic field / dust-proof, climate-friendly) and on the other hand measures to prevent unauthorized access (suitable containers, cabinets, rooms) to make.

 The shipping or transport of data media must be carried out in such a way that damage to the data carrier can be excluded as possible (eg magnetic tape mailing, air-cushioned envelopes).
 The packaging of the data carrier must be aligned with its need for protection (eg by means of lockable transport containers).
-Shipment or transport methods (eg courier transport) must be defined in the same way as the proof of delivery procedure (eg accompanying note, dispatch notes) and receipt at the consignee (eg acknowledgment of receipt).
+Shipment or transport types (eg courier transport) must be defined in the same way as the proof of delivery procedure (eg accompanying note, dispatch notes) and receipt at the consignee (eg acknowledgment of receipt).
 The data carrier must not contain any "residual data" beyond the data to be sent.
 This can be achieved by physical deletion.
 If no tools are available for this, the data carrier should at least be formatted.
 It should be ensured that it is not possible to reverse the command with the underlying operating system.

 It should also be noted that a backup copy is created before the delivery of important data carriers. ,